fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.16.0 =
+* [Added] Adds an integration with Gravity Forms.
+Provides a Vehicle field type that allows users to add vehicles to leads captured with Gravity Forms.
+* [Fixed] Achieves compatibility with Avada Builder by adding all vehicle photos as Featured Images and changing the way some meta fields display when used in Text Block layout elements.

 = 14.15.0 =
 * [Added] Adds a setting Provide Templates at Vehicles > Options.
 Lets users toggle the provided templates for archive and single vehicles.
 * [Added] Adds WS Form to the list of recognized form builders in the Singles Contact Form setting.